DeaglanBartlett/symbolic_pofk/README.md

 }
 ```

-If you use the baryonic emulators, please cite
+If you use the emulators for ΛCDM with wider priors, or the emulators
+for the comoving distance and/or growth rate, please cite
 ```
 @ARTICLE{wider_syren,
      author = {{Bartlett}, D.~J. and {Pandey}, S.},